Purina Pro Plan Large Breed Adult Food (34 lb)

 What to Look For: A Cane Corso Buyer's Checklist

-When comparing dog foods for your Cane Corso, these are the factors we weigh most heavily -- in order of importance for this breed:
+When I'm comparing dog foods for a Cane Corso, these are the factors I weigh most heavily -- ranked by importance for this breed:

 Protein Content

-Cane Corso dogs do best with quality protein sources as the first ingredient.
-We check for fillers, by-products, and artificial additives that offer no nutritional value.
+Cane Corso dogs do best with quality protein as the first ingredient.
+I check for fillers, by-products, and artificial additives that offer zero nutritional value.

 Ingredient Quality

-Cane Corso dogs do best with quality protein sources as the first ingredient.
-We check for fillers, by-products, and artificial additives that offer no nutritional value.
+Cane Corso dogs do best with quality protein as the first ingredient.
+I check for fillers, by-products, and artificial additives that offer zero nutritional value.

 Breed-Specific Formulas

-We evaluate this factor specifically for Cane Corso dogs, considering their giant size, high energy level, and short dense coat.
+I evaluate this factor specifically for Cane Corso dogs, accounting for their giant size, high energy level, and short dense coat.

 Life Stage Appropriateness

-We evaluate this factor specifically for Cane Corso dogs, considering their giant size, high energy level, and short dense coat.
+I evaluate this factor specifically for Cane Corso dogs, accounting for their giant size, high energy level, and short dense coat.

 Price Per Pound